Disclosure of climate change-related information in line with TCFD recommendations

 We have been monitoring the CO2 emissions of our portfolio using CO2 emissions intensity per unit as a KPI.

-As a result of our efforts to switch to LED lighting and install solar power generation equipment at our properties, in 2021, we have achieved our initial goal of reducing portfolio CO2 emissions by 30% from the 2017 level (base year) on a per-unit basis.
+As a result of our efforts to switch to LED lighting and install solar power generation equipment at our properties, in 2022, we reduced CO2 emission intensity by 28.3% from the 2019 level (base year) on a per-unit basis.

 For more information on the data on electricity, gas, water, CO2 emissions and waste, see here.